 A broad range of sports offered include athletics, badminton, basketball, canoeing, cross-country, cricket, football, golf, hockey, netball, softball, skiing, snowboarding, soccer, swimming, table tennis, tennis and volleyball.
 There is an extensive inter-house and inter-school sports program and a comprehensive Outdoor Education program.

-A unique aspect of Yarra Valley Grammar is its spacious grounds and extensive onsite playing fields, including a Physical Education and Sports Complex incorporating a gymnasium and basketball courts, tennis courts, netball courts, hockey pitch and swimming pool.
+A unique aspect of Yarra Valley Grammar is its spacious grounds and extensive onsite playing fields, including a Physical Education and Sports Complex incorporating a gymnasium and basketball courts, tennis courts, netball courts, hockey pitch and new indoor swimming pool.

 Yarra Valley Grammar’s Early Learning Centre, opened in 2009, consists of three learning spaces and multi-purpose space catering for full and part time programs for 3 and 4 year olds.

 The Upper Primary Building is a specifically designed, flexible learning space for Years 4, 5 and 6 students, while the Year 7 Centre is a dedicated facility to support students in their first year of secondary school.
 Similarly, the contemporary Senior Student Centre provides flexible learning spaces for Year 12 students.